HOGENT-Web/csharp/chapters/course-overview/slides/presentation.md

  - 3 hours
 > There is always a part theory and practicum.

-**Practise-first approach**
+**Practice-first approach**
- - Essential theory explained with slides and demo's followed by exercises in each class.
+ - Essential theory explained with slides and demos followed by exercises in each class.

 Time investment in this course
 - **60 hours** in class
 - **150 hours** self-study

 ---
-name:prerequisites
+name: prerequisites
 ### Course Overview
 # Prerequisites
 - HTML